PythonUser-ux/Password-collector/README.md

 - modify the script by specifying the unique password required to access all the others and the directories of the Value (the encrypted dictionary object) and the Key (the file used to decrypt) files. <br>
   The parts to be modified are the tokens V_PATH, K_PATH and PASSWORD.
 The default Value and Key directories are the same as the .py file. <br>

-- run the script from the command line by passing -r 1 as argument, it will initialize the Key and the Value files in the directories you indicated.
-The Value file initially contains a single example of key-password pair.
+- run the script from the command-line by passing -r 1 as argument, it will initialize the Key and the Value files in the directories you indicated.

 ```
 $ python "C://Users//Andrea//Desktop//Frenet password collector.py" -r 1
 ```

+The Value file initially contains a single example of key-password pair.

 - convert the script to executable (for you security)